hagijyun/MIMO_HMC_detector/examples/uncoded/README.md

 # Usage

-1. Copy all files to the common working directory.
+1. Download all files to the common working directory.
 2. Start R
 3. setwd("the common working directory")
 4. source("_quick_examples.R")